11 Apr How Much Does It Cost to Visit All 50 States?

 Oh the sweet taste of Starbucks’ lattes and fresh chips and queso!
 Heath and I largely avoid eating out, but sometimes you just need to take a night off.
 Most of these expenses are from our first month on the road where we undoubtedly spent the most money overall and from our time in New York City, where we stayed in a hotel (courtesy of Snagajob) and ate out every meal.

 A new fuel pump, new brake pads, new rotors, oil changes, capping a gas leak, replacing a melted battery–you never know what will happen on the road.
-Considering we purchased a 1994 Coachman Leprechaun off of Craigslist, I think paying less than $2000 on maintenance for 18K miles is pretty reasonable.
+Considering we purchased a 1994 Coachman Leprechaun off of Craigslist, I think paying less than $2000 on maintenance for 18K miles while visiting all 50 States is pretty reasonable.

 We don’t have much to give, but Heath and I do give $30 monthly to a nonprofit.
 Despite our lack of wealth, we firmly believe it is important to give to others as much as you can.